TravelSizedLions/kleptool-package-manager/README.md

   - Does the new version have known breaking changes?
   - Does the new version have transitive dependencies that need to be cloned or additional commits to be pulled?
   - Are all dependencies in the new configuration compatible with the license of the project?
+  - Does this commit/project have a high/low CVE CVSS score?
+Or incorporate a number of CVE-laden transitive dependencies?

 - How restrictive are the constraints on the new version compared to the existing version?
   - Wider constraint ranges mean searching through more transitive dependencies for a candidate.